Understanding How Blind Workers Perform Job-Related Tasks

 [7.2% of employers answered correctly]

-Low vision adaptations include using a photocopier to enlarge the print, low vision aids like a magnifying glass or special glasses, or a closed circuit television.
-Someone with no sight can use a special piece of equipment or software that scans documents, allowing the computer to read the text aloud or send it to a refreshable braille display.
-They can also take a picture using a camera on an iDevice and use special apps like KNFB-Reader to have it read aloud.
+Low vision adaptations include using a photocopier to enlarge the print, low vision aids like a magnifying glass, or an electronic video magnifier.
+Someone with more limited or no sight can use a scanner to turn the document into a digital form, allowing the computer to read the text aloud or send it to a refreshable braille display or take a picture using a camera on a smartphone or tablet and use mobile apps like Seeing AI to have it read aloud.
+There are also glasses with AI technology that can read aloud what is on the paper.

 2. Access a computer to use the internet or email, or utilize standard computer software